-So then, as you or I reflect on graduation, and ask hard questions about the next season of our lives, how can we begin thinking through what it will look like to make every life decision, big or small, in order to give God great glory?
+So then, as you or I reflect about the next season of our lives, how can we begin thinking through what it will look like to make every life decision, big or small, in order to give God great glory?
 Well, we make our lives count for the glory of Christ.
 And that is not just a trite expression as if to say, “Do something significant with your life that will make God look great.”
 It is that.
 But sometimes we hear, “Make your life count,” and think we have to do something miraculous by our standards.

-Whether you are the generation who has been brought up on the ideology of the American dream or the generation of fairytales who has been told to find their “happily ever after” at all cost, the same question will arise: what about me?
+Whether you are the generation who has been brought up on the ideology of the American dream or the generation of fairy tales who has been told to find their “happily ever after” at all cost, the same question will arise: what about me?
 What about my desires?
-What about my hopes and dreams?
+Also, what about my hopes and dreams?
 What about my happily ever after?

-God was so committed to our happiness that he came to us himself in the person of Jesus Christ, and in dying and rising in our place, he purchased for us new hearts that would finally choose the path of life and joy.
-You can have confidence as you approach these transitional periods in your life where you have to make serious decisions that God is both worthy of your devotion and trustworthy in your decisions.
+God was so committed to our happiness that he came to us himself in the person of Jesus Christ.
+In dying and rising in our place, he purchased for us new hearts that would finally choose the path of life and joy.
+You can have confidence as you approach these transitional periods in your life where you have to make serious decisions.
+God is both worthy of your devotion and trustworthy in your decisions.